NASA

 More

-Mission Animation: Europa Flyby
+Mission Animation: Arrival to Europa

 A plasma instrument sensor assembly is subjected to a simulated electromagnetic interference environment.